 Anderson himself started the whole show by beginning to lecture about Leif Eriksson in 1869.
 He was at that time deeply influenced by the Romantic movement and the Danish scholar C.C.
-Rafn.
+Rafn, who had translated the saga texts into Danish.
+In 1872 Anderson published a book with the title America Not Discovered by Columbus.